jcorbino/mole/JOSS/paper.md

 ![Solution to BVP using *k=4* and *m=9*.](fig1.png){width=80%}

-In this short article we only show a 1D relatively simple problem, but the point is that even such an underwhelming problem will require many more lines of code if one opted for a different technique.
-The user can find more elaborated and computationally demanding problems in [Examples](https://github.com/jcorbino/mole/blob/master/examples_MATLAB).
+In this short article we only show a 1D problem, but the point is that even such an underwhelming problem will require many more lines of code if one opted for a different technique.
+The user can find more elaborated and computationally demanding problems in the [Examples](https://github.com/jcorbino/mole/blob/master/examples_MATLAB) folder.

 # References